c2mon/c2mon/docs/docs/user-guide/client-api/accessing-historical-data.md

 ---
 layout:   post
 title:    Accessing historical data
-Summary:  Lean how to access historical data through the Java API.
+summary:  Lean how to access historical data through the Java API.
 ---

 Client-based access to historical data is made available through the `c2mon-client-ext-history` module.
 In addition to providing raw history, you can also